-We plan to begin a pivotal study on IL 31 by year-end 2020
+We plan to begin a pivotal study on IL-31 in the second half of 2020

 “Itch associated with Atopic Dermatitis may be caused by either neurogenic, inflammatory and/or behavioral pathomechanisms.
 I often find that I need to address a combination of pathways to successfully control itch in my atopic patients.”